Presbyterian Burying Ground: 19th century

 According to the Washington Federalist newspaper, "lots at present will be sold low for cash in order to defray present expenses, but when these are discharged they will rise much higher in price."
 Interments began almost immediately, due to the low prices the church offered, and the cemetery was instantly popular.
 Most of the graves were in the northern half of the cemetery, which sloped gently downward to Q Street.
 Families erected small headstones and, later, large funerary monuments.
 Some private brick mausoleums were constructed, and the church itself built a burial vault (for those who wanted above-ground burial but without the cost of erecting their own tomb) "near a corner" of the cemetery.
-(The exact location of this "public vault" is not known.)
+The exact location of this "public vault is unknown.
 The largest mausoleums in the cemetery were erected by the Kincaids, a large and wealthy Georgetown family, and the Kurtzes, a banking and insurance family.
 The burying ground attracted most of Georgetown's aristocratic families, including the Campbells and Morfeats (families who founded the town) and the Eastburns.
 By some counts, there were more than 70 above-ground mausoleums.
-But the Presbyterian Burying Ground wasn't just for the wealthy.
+But the Presbyterian Burying Ground was not just for the wealthy.
 It became the primary cemetery for all Georgetown residents.
 Many middle-class families built vaults for their loved ones.
 These were single or double-wide graves, usually lined with brick, into which one or more bodies were interred.
 The vault had a marble or brick lid, usually raised up off the ground by three or four courses.
 Many vaults were 3 to 4 ft high, and surrounded by brick walls 5 to 9 ft high.
 At the cemetery's height, there were more than 100 vaults at Presbyterian Burying Ground.

 The Presbyterian Burying Ground was, in its prime, considered beautiful and a socially desirable place for interment.
 The cemetery "was one of the prettiest to be found anywhere", said The Washington Post.
 In the 1840s and 1850s, it was considered the equal of Oak Hill or Glenwood in terms of its beauty and social standing.
 "During its day the cemetery was [also] looked upon as the most select in the District."
 The Reverend Thomas Bloomer Balch said that the cemetery was, from its inception into the 1860s, a symbol of "the pride and wealth and glory of aristocratic Georgetown".